Category Archives: RoH Malaysia

 Report on Merdeka 2008: A Restoration of Hope

 This time Sherman Kuek beat Alwyn Lau in terms of giving a quick overview.
-Since it’s out here, let me repost it for regulars to my garden I hope to give my reflections on the event later. * * * … Continue reading
+Since it’s out here, let me repost it for regulars to my garden π I hope to give my reflections on the event later. * * * The people of Malaysia – a country fraught with its unique struggles amidst the…

 Countdown to Merdeka 2008: Restoration of Hope!

-It’s on folks, and we welcome more to join us … read on!
-On October 10 – 11, a group of friends and fellow pilgrims on the journey have decided to bring our minds and hearts into a common focus. … Continue reading
+Its on folks, and we welcome more to join us read on!
+On October 10 – 11, a group of friends and fellow pilgrims on the journey have decided to bring our minds and hearts into a common focus.
+You are invited to join us along the way.
+Spend 1 ½ days with a…